PITTSBURGH -- The night started with a catfish throw.

-It ended with haymaker after haymaker — both literal and proverbial — from the ever resilient Pittsburgh Penguins.
+It ended with haymaker after haymaker -- both literal and proverbial -- from Sidney Crosby and the rest of the resilient Pittsburgh Penguins.

 "I don't know if anybody shakes off a game like that that quickly," Nashville coach Peter Laviolette said.
 "Nobody feels good leaving the building playing the way we did."